mich-pest/ros2_navigation_stvl/README.md

 ```
 If this fix does not solve the problem, probably a change in the settings is required: check [here](http://wiki.ros.org/rviz/Tutorials/Rviz%20in%20Stereo) for further tips.

 Available Plug&Play Setups
 --------------------------
 ### STVL Observation Sources
-Two different sensor configurations are available in this package to build the voxel grid: 3D LiDAR and a twin RGB-D cameras (one on the front and one on the back).<br>
+Two different sensor configurations are available in this package to build the voxel grid: 3D LiDAR and twin RGB-D cameras (one on the front and one on the back).<br>
 In order to change the current observation source from which STVL creates the voxel grid, modify in the `navigation.launch.py` file, available in the `linorobot2_navigation` package, the `SENSOR` global variable, by initializing it to `3d` or `rgbd`.
 Before running again the launch file rebuild the workspace with `colcon build`, as done before.<br>

 <p align="center">